mikejonestechno/bitburner-scripts/docs/08gameplay04test.md

 ## Try

+The _harakiri-sushi_ server has the fastest growth per second, so appears the best target to grow so I can gain more money much faster.
+However the security and hacking rate are so significant that I cant take advantage of any additional growth in at the start of the game.
+Explore the effects of growing the _foodnstuff_ server.

 Perform a soft reset so that all servers are back to initial values.

 Grow the _foodnstuff_ server for maximum 500 seconds (approx 8.25 minutes).